Seeking to explain thermodynamics based on moving and interacting atoms

-Assume that a large constant-temperature bath — called a medium — and a body are placed inside an isolated, constant-volume vessel.
-The medium and the body are separated by a membrane that conducts heat and responds to mechanical pressure, maintaining the body at the temperature and pressure of the medium at all times.
-The body itself may not be internally equilibrated — it may, for example, contain reactants undergoing a chemical reaction.
-Thus:
+Here is how he did it.
+Assume a large constant-temperature bath — called a medium — and a body are placed inside an isolated, constant-volume vessel.
+A membrane separates them, conducting heat and responding to mechanical pressure, maintaining the body at the temperature and pressure of the medium at all times.
+The body may not be internally equilibrated — it may, for example, contain reactants undergoing a chemical reaction.
+The constraints on the total system are:

 Because the medium remains fully equilibrated throughout and all its interactions with the body are reversible: